WardLordRuby/match_wire/README.md

   reconnect --connect <NUM>
   ```
   Using reconnect with the connect argument or `-c` for short will connect you back to the specified entry in your history.

+## Console help
+The console command is an easy way to interact and view Mw2 Remastered's console window.
+Sending commands to the console works just as it normally would, simply type the command
+and press enter to send.
+Pressing 'backspace' or 'ctrl + c' when the input line is empty will leave the game console and return back to MatchWire.exe

+## Compatibility
+To run MatchWire you must be running Windows 10 version 1809 (October 2018) or later

+## Build from source
+If you desire to build from source the process is straight forward.
+Make sure you have [rust][rust-dl] installed.
+1. Download or clone the source code
+2. Follow the instructions in [location_api_key.rs.template](src/location_api_key.rs.template)
+3. Compile the project with `cargo build --release`